Top Ten End of the Year Car Buying Tips

 BONUS TIP) Be Ready to Buy a Car

 Believe it or not, some people visit dealerships for fun.
 They like looking at new cars and collecting brochures.
 The salespeople could do without these “lookers,” so don’t be one.

 After researching and taking test drives, you should know what you want to buy and how much you’re willing to pay.

 When you show up at the dealership, make it clear that you are eager to buy a car if the price is right.

 That gets the salespeople’s attention and helps you get a great deal.

 Save a Bundle By Car Shopping at Year’s End

-There are some great deals to be had on new and used cars during the last few days of December.
-The prospect of hitting annual targets makes the sales people a little hungrier than at other times of year and they’re often willing to be flexible.
+There are fantastic deals on new and used cars during the last few days of December.
+The prospect of hitting annual targets makes the salespeople a little hungrier than at other times of the year, and they’re often willing to be flexible.

-As always, I recommend using an online referral service such as Ryde Shopper, Motor Trend or Cars Direct before visiting a car dealership.
-Their free online price quotes will automatically include any discounts or cash-back incentives currently available in the marketplace.
+I recommend using an online referral service such as Ryde Shopper, Edmunds, or Cars Direct before visiting a car dealership.
+Their free online price quotes will automatically include any current discounts or cash-back incentives.

-Leading up to the last day of the year, learn how to use free online new car price quotes to get an even better price by having dealerships to compete with each other online.
+Leading up to the last day of the year, learn how to use free online new car price quotes to get an even better price by having dealerships compete online.